renpy/renpy/sphinx/source/python.rst

 initialize or update a flag.
 To make writing Python one-liners more convenient, there is the one-line python statement.

-The one-line python statement begins with the dollar-sign ($) character, and contains everything else on that line.
+The one-line Python statement begins with the dollar-sign ($) character, and contains everything else on that line.
 Here are some example of python one-liners::